 Over 27 million Pakistanis aged 20 years and above are affected by diabetes.
-According to USA-based Institute for Health Metrics and Evaluation (IHME), diabetes is 10th leading reason of deaths in Pakistan.
+In non-communicable diseases, diabetes was the 4th leading cause of total number of deaths in Pakistan in 2019, while overall it was the 8th leading reason for deaths in the country, according to the USA-based Institute for Health Metrics and Evaluation (IHME).
 In World Health rankings, Pakistan falls in the 2nd most dangerous category in terms of the rate of deaths caused by diabetes with 39.62 deaths per 100,000 people.
 The figures reveal that 1 in every 4 Pakistanis over the age of 20 is stricken with this diabetes and a lot of them are unaware of its symptoms.
-The situations becomes even more dreadful when it involves alarming figures of poverty and lack of health awareness in the country.
+The situation becomes even more dreadful when it involves alarming figures of poverty and lack of health awareness in the country.
 As per the latest poverty estimates, 24% of our population is living below the poverty line.
 The combination of disease and poverty is deadly and it calls for exceptional and immediate actions to protect the distraught people of Pakistan.

 Keeping in view the huge prevalence of diabetes in Pakistan, Dr. Asjad Hameed, Chairman of TDC’s Board of Directors, made up his mind to put an end to the miseries of diabetic patients by establishing a state-of-the-art hospital in Pakistan to provide complete diabetes care to patients under one roof irrespective of their ability to bear their treatment expenses.